 PRACTICE DESCRIPTION AND SPECIFICATIONS

 General Description – This practice is a thinning practice that produces carbon benefits by removing intermediate and co-dominant trees while increasing the average diameter of the residual stand.
 This practice retains some large-diameter live trees and down wood during thinning harvests.
-Forests eligible for this practice are neither under-stacked (since restoration or allowing the forest to grow would likely be more appropriate in those forests) or overstocked (since a more typical thinning harvest that removes more of the basal area might be more appropriate to give residual trees adequate growing space).
+Forests eligible for this practice are neither under-stocked (since restoration or allowing the forest to grow would likely be more appropriate in those forests) or overstocked (since a more typical thinning harvest that removes more of the basal area might be more appropriate to give residual trees adequate growing space).

 Specifications